hchorfi/snowcrash/level02/resources/how-to.md

 ```
 level02@SnowCrash:~$ tcpdump -r level02.pcap -A
 ```
-After that i tried to check it's content with `wireshark` after copying it to my local machine (i used 14242 on the port forwarding with qemu emulator)
+After that i tried to check it's content with `wireshark` or `cloudshark.org` after copying it to my local machine
 ```
-scp -P 14242 level02@localhost:/home/user/level02/level02.pcap ./
+scp -P 4242 level02@localhost:/home/user/level02/level02.pcap ./
 ```
 Opening the file with wireshark and following the tcp stream we will have
 ```